mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 - Hexagon density
   - Currently the limit of the hexagon is 10, if there are more than 10 miners , the later joiners will have lower Meta-XP.
 - Altitude
   - The network can gain more Meta-XP by increasing the deployment altitude, however this metric is very hard to proof through air pressure or GPS coordinates since they can be easily faked.
 MXProtocol designed Proof-of-Location that could proof the altitude is not tampered.
+Also Meta-XP only consider the relative altitude from a hexagon, not global overall hexagon for the fairness of the network contribution.
 - Total uptime accumulated
   - Meta-XP measures the stability of the miner by how long it stays on the network, since the longer it stays on the network , the more robust the network would be.
 Blockchain should encourage miners to use the fuel tank filled to mine multiple tokens like DHX or BTC to future increase the network stability.